Langdale Wellfield

 Hi.
 Interested if the Langdale drilling reached bedrock?
 With respect to Jan 25 Board groundwater presentation of drill targets.
 Are the any known productive fractured bedrock aquifers on the Sunshine Coast?

-BenchMark asked 3 months ago
+BenchMark asked over 1 year ago

 The Langdale drilling did not reach bedrock.
 Due to the nature of fractured bedrock aquifers, they are categorized as lower probability for large-scale production.
 Due to the requirement for any drilled well to hit a productive fracture, there is an element of chance inherent in the drilling/exploration of these aquifers.